felipefbs/felipefbs/README.md

  - 🔭 I’m currently working on an IoT project for smart campus
  - 🌱 I’m currently learning C++ for embedded systems and some web stuffs
- - 👯 I'm collaborating with the Brazilian Portuguese translation of the Gatsby documentation
  - 🤔 I’m looking for help with web architecture

 You can find me on: